mikestreety/mikestreety/app/content/blog/2019-07-31-the-real-world-of-web-development.md

 title: The Real World of Web Development
 date: 2019-07-31
 updated: 2019-11-11
-intro: I read "The Real Dark Web", a blog post from @sonniesedge and within a few paragraphs it really hit home.
+intro: I read "The Real Dark Web", a blog post from @whalecoiner and within a few paragraphs it really hit home.
 There are a few noisy web developers who are innovating, ...
 permalink: "blog/the-real-world-of-web-development/"
 tags:
  - Web